 The other panelists (in order of appearance on the show) including myself, were Philip Russom of TDWI, Isai Shenker of Connotate Elif Tutuk of QlikTech.
-If you are interested in listening to the full show, you can access it here (registration may be required).
-If you just want to hear my segment and the RainStor perspective with the final roundtable, click here.
+If you are interested in listening to the full show,

 If you don’t have time, here is a summary of what was discussed:

 - Phil Russom provided some excellent statistics about data volumes and growth, mainly from a DW perspective.
 He said the PB club is now the defining standard whereas in the 90s people were barely pushing a TB

 - Isai Shenker of Connotate discussed the challenges of pulling together data from disparate data sources and formats

 - Elif Tutuk of QlikTech talked about analytics and visualization being “the last mile” of Big Data, meaning the delivery to the end-user is key, and the ability to ask questions you were not able to previously, vs. the questions you generally ask are the added value of Big Data